 Blood test: eGFR

 eGFR (estimated glomerular filtration rate) is a measure of how well your kidneys are working.
-Your eGFR is a number based on a blood test that measures the amount of creatinine, a waste product in your blood.
-It is also based on your age, sex, weight and race.
+Your eGFR is an estimated number based on a blood test and your age, sex, and body type.

 Blood test: Serum creatinine test

-A serum creatinine test measures the amount of creatinine, a waste product in your blood.
+Your serum creatinine level is based on a blood test that measures the amount of creatinine in your blood.
+It tells how well your kidneys are working.
 When your kidneys are not working well, your serum creatinine level goes up.

 Blood urea nitrogen (BUN) test

 Your blood urea nitrogen (BUN) level is based on a blood test that measures the amount of urea nitrogen in your blood.
 Urea nitrogen is a waste product that your body makes after it breaks down protein.
 Healthy kidneys take urea nitrogen out of your blood.
 When your kidneys are not working well, your BUN level goes up.

 One way your doctor can look at your kidneys is by doing a kidney ultrasound.
 A kidney ultrasound (also called a renal ultrasound) is a safe and painless test that uses sound waves to make images of your kidneys.

 Your doctor may use an ultrasound to look at your kidneys if they think there may be a problem with your kidneys.
 A kidney ultrasound can show:

 - Something abnormal in the size or shape of your kidneys